Conan Without Borders: Reception

 The series became some of O'Brien's most popular work, winning an Emmy in 2018 and being nominated in 2019.
 The first episode in the series, "Conan in Cuba", was watched by around 1.81 million people according to Nielsen ratings, up from Conan's typical average of 642,000.

-In a 2017 review by Daniel Finberg for The Hollywood Reporter, he stated "Conan’s global adventures have become his TBS show's greatest piece of differentiation from the dozen other shows in the late night and talk show space."
+In a 2017 review by Daniel Fienberg for The Hollywood Reporter, he stated "Conan’s global adventures have become his TBS show's greatest piece of differentiation from the dozen other shows in the late night and talk show space."

 O'Brien himself reflected in an interview with Stephen Colbert in 2017 that the show helped him fulfill his "greatest joy" in "trying to make people laugh that don't even speak English, don't know who I am. [...]
 It's a little bit of sort of diplomacy through comedy.
 I like to show that Americans are curious, we're humbled.
 We're okay to look ridiculous.
 It's okay if you laugh at us."